Best design review software in 2026 (for teams that ship faster)

 3. Marker.io

-Best for: SaaS teams and developers doing internal QA
+Best for: Development teams doing internal QA with deep technical metadata capture

 Marker.io